-Through engaging with governments, parliamentarians, the NHS, NICE (the National Institute of Health and Clinical Excellence), local commissioning groups and other public bodies, we seek to bring about improvements in the understanding and availability of psychotherapy to all those who would benefit.
+Through engaging with governments, parliamentarians, the NHS, HEE (Health Education England), and other public bodies, we seek to bring about improvements in the understanding and availability of psychotherapy to all those who would benefit.

 We do this in a number of ways: